Arado Ar 234 Blitz: Surviving aircraft

 Only one Ar 234 survives today, a B-2 bomber variant with manufacturer's serial number 140312.
 It was one of nine Ar 234s surrendered to British forces at Sola Airfield near Stavanger, Norway.
 The aircraft had been operating with 8.
-Staffel III./Kampfgeschwader 76 (later reorganised as Einsatzstaffel) during the final weeks of the war, having operated previously with the 8th squadron, carrying the full-four-character Geschwaderkennung military code "F1+GS" on the fuselage sides, with the wing code "F1" painted in a much reduced size for sanctioned, late-war "low-visibility" requirements.
+Staffel III./Kampfgeschwader 76 (later reorganised as Einsatzstaffel) during the final weeks of the war, having operated previously with the 8th squadron, carrying the full-four-character Geschwaderkennung military code "F1+GS" on the fuselage sides, with the wing code "F1" painted in a much reduced size for late-war "low-visibility" requirements.